Ascentroid/Ascentroid/README.md

 ![Imgur](https://i.imgur.com/qy563ms.png)

-4) Now, open your UE4 campaign project.
+4) Now, open your UE campaign project.

 5) If it worked, you should now see the <b>SuperGrid</b> folder in the <b>Content Browser</b> under the root <b>Content</b> folder: